Trump could address UK Parliament as members look to nix anti-Trump speaker's ban

 The U.K. Telegraph reported that House of Lords authorities would be "broadly sympathetic" to the request if it came from the U.K. government.

-Lord Fowler, the lord speaker, said in a statement that no conversations have taken place between the lords and the U.K. government regarding a Trump address at the Royal Gallery.
+Lord Fowler, the lord speaker, said in a statement that no conversations have taken place between the Lords and the U.K. government regarding a Trump address at the Royal Gallery.
 However, he did not rule out such a move, noting that since he had become lord speaker both the king of Spain and the president of Colombia had spoken at the Royal Gallery.

 “Any request for [Trump] to speak in the Royal Gallery would be discussed if and when it were received,” he said in a statement before noting, “The United States is a longstanding ally and friend of the United Kingdom.”